ayourtch/uTT/README.md

 });
 ```

+### Compilation
+The broker and matching benchmark can be compiled with a C++17 compiler using make on Linux:

+`make`

+Both broker and benchmark are in a *very* experimental and broken state currently.
+This is all highly unstable and incomplete right now.

 ### Benchmarks
-A simple broadcasting benchmark has been developed to determine roughly the publishing performance of a few brokers under varying burst load, as charted below:
+A simple & automatic broadcasting benchmark has been developed to determine roughly the publishing performance of a few brokers under varying burst load.
+It supports both MQTT and Redis protocols to allow comparison with Redis (which has shown to be a good reference at small broadcasts).

 <div align="center"><img src="averaged.png"/></div>

 * HiveMQ is proprietary and limited to 25 connections in demo mode.
 I was to receive a full test version but was later denied this when they realized I was posting benchmark results.
-* HiveMQ is projected to possibly outperform emqtt at larger problem sizes but this cannot be validated.

 <div align="center"><img src="redis.png"/></div>

-* Redis performs very good at small problem sizes but starts to fall behind at medium to large sizes.
+* Results in text form can be found in the `benchmark_results` file.